 - If approved, these houses will result in a huge increase in total houses and in the population.
 This will turn our rural, quiet village into a small township in one fell swoop and a large satellite of Bury St Edmunds. - The increase in housing and thus population will overwhelm our village roads with a huge increase in motor vehicle journeys.
-We already have problems at certain pinch points such as at Fishwick Corner, (4 accidents in the last 2 months) and Pokeridge Corner to name just two. - Already inadequate parking at the village railway station with rail travel increasing every year. - Lack of schools for all age groups for this proposed new population. - Lack of immediate health care for this new population such as doctor's surgeries and dental practices.
-Existing provision is already overloaded and overstretched. - We also feel that Mid Suffolk District has been suspiciously unhelpful in provision of essential information to the Thurston Village Neighbourhood Plan Committee, which, had it been provided in a positive timely manner may have enabled the Plan to be submitted and approved prior to this suite of housing applications. - The enactment of our Plan may have enabled smaller and more suitable development to be realised and approved in line with villagers' wishes. - We are aware of the fears of many Thurston residents with this planned huge expansion of our village. - That on 27th August there was another serious accident at Fishwick Corner. - There have been several accidents since the meeting on 12th July and notwithstanding the narrowness of the roads, the verges are not tended to so visibility is poor.
+We already have problems at certain pinch points such as at Fishwick Corner, (4 accidents in the last 2 months) and Pokeriage Corner to name just two. - Already inadequate parking at the village railway station with rail travel increasing every year. - Lack of schools for all age groups for this proposed new population. - Lack of immediate health care for this new population such as doctor's surgeries and dental practices.
+Existing provision is already overloaded and overstretched. - We also feel that Mid Suffolk District has been suspiciously unhelpful in provision of essential information to the Thurston Village Neighbourhood Plan Committee, which, had it

+- been provided in a positive timely manner may have enabled the Plan to be submitted and approved prior to this suite of housing applications. - The enactment of our Plan may have enabled smaller and more suitable development to be realised and approved in line with villagers' wishes. - We are aware of the fears of many Thurston residents with this planned huge expansion of our village.